joeybernard/ACENET_Summer_School_General/_episodes/02-architecture_of_parallel_computers.md

   via messages, and this communication overhead can reduce efficiency to the point where scaling-up produces no benefit.

+You'll learn more about these two major models in the OpenMP programming and MPI programming segments of this Summer School.

 {% include links.md %}